 Wait until the scope has been cleared and then pin it.

 joinPinned(HighResolutionTime)

-'''

-public

-void joinPinned(javax.realtime.HighResolutionTime<T> limit)
+public void joinPinned(javax.realtime.HighResolutionTime<T> limit) throws InterruptedException limit is the maximum time to wait joinPinnedAndEnter(Runnable)

-throws InterruptedException

-'''

 Wait until the scope has been cleared and then pin it, within a specified time frame.